Payments Developer Guide

 requestID=0305782650000167905080 decision=ACCEPT reasonCode=100 merchantReferenceCode=482046C3A7E94F5 purchaseTotals_currency=USD ccAuthReply_reconciliationID=ABCDE12345FGHIJ67890 ccAuthReply_cardCategory=F^ ccAuthReply_cardGroup=0 ccAuthReply_reasonCode=100 ccAuthReply_amount=49.95 ccAuthReply_accountBalance=50.05 ccAuthReply_authorizationCode=123456 ccAuthReply_avsCode=Y ccAuthReply_avsCodeRaw=YYY ccAuthReply_processorResponse=A ccAuthReply_paymentNetworkTransactionID=3312345 ccCaptureReply_amount=49.95 ccCaptureReply_reasonCode=100 ccCaptureReply_reconciliationID=1094820975023470

-This section provides the information you need in order to capture an authorized transaction.
+This section describes how to capture an authorized transaction.

 Endpoint